-This has left thousands of folks in quite the predicament: either suffer through agonizingly painful bouts of gouty arthritis sans medication, or take pain-blocking drugs with a risk of side-effects and potentially dangerous contraindications.
+This has left many gout victims in quite the predicament.
+Either suffer through agonizingly painful bouts of gouty arthritis with no medication, or take pain-blocking drugs that present risks of side-effects and contraindications.

-However, you may have heard recently of the wonders that CBD oil for arthritis has been producing.
-While there have not yet been any specific trials on CBD for gout, research on other forms of arthritis and inflammation-induced joint pain has been extremely positive.
-As such, inferences can now be drawn to CBD’s ability to fight gout via its natural functions as a pain reliever, anti-inflammatory, and even immune response enhancer.
+Nowadays, there is another option available.
+You may have heard recently of the results that CBD oil for arthritis can produce.
+To be clear, there are specific clinical trials on CBD for gout.
+However, research on other forms of arthritis and inflammatory joint pain has been positive.
+As such, some are infering that CBD may combat gout via its analgesic and anti-inflammatory properties.

-In this article, we talk about what gouty arthritis is, how it is onset, and how CBD for gout just may be a viable – and 100% natural – therapy.
+In this article, we talk about what gouty arthritis is and how it arises.
+We’ll also discuss what possibilities exist in terms of using CBD for gout as a natural source of relief.

 First Things First: What is Gout (aka Gouty Arthritis)?